- Conditions & Treatments

 Dr. Imtiaz enjoys all aspects of general medical dermatology.
 She believes that skin conditions can often have a significant impact on a patient’s quality of life and is committed to her patient’s well-being.

-Outside of work, Dr. Imtiaz enjoys spending time with her husband and their daughter who keeps her very busy.
+Outside of work, Dr. Imtiaz enjoys spending time with her husband and their daughters.
 She also loves spending time with extended family and traveling.